ditojs/dito-example/README.md

 yarn dev
 ```

-Then open the browser at http://localhost:8080/
+Then open the browser at http://localhost:8080/ and login with username: `ditojs` & password: `ditojs`